Reetika12795/RoboticProject_2022/README.md

 ## Implementation of code and the steps to execute

+#### Launch the robot

-### At very first we connect with Roscore to allow all the ROS nodes communications with each other.
+* At very first we connect with Roscore to allow all the ROS nodes communications with each other.
 launch roscore on the *Remote PC*.
 ```
 $ roscore
 ```
-### launch the turtlebot3 bringup in the Single Borad Computer(*SBC*) this strats the turtlebot3_core Node and starts publishing,subscribing the information between the SBC and sensor,actuators.
+* launch the turtlebot3 bringup in the Single Borad Computer(*SBC*) this strats the turtlebot3_core Node and starts publishing,subscribing the information between the SBC and sensor,actuators.
 ```
 $ roslaunch turtlebot3_bringup turtlebot3_robot.launch
 ```